JM de Guzman: Early life and career

-His biggest break so far is playing the lead role as Gabriel Maglayon, originally played by actor Rico Yan, in ABS-CBN's 2011 remake of Mula sa Puso.
-Upon getting the role, De Guzman has proven that he is one of the most-promising young actors these days, as he also present a very good chemistry with the cast, especially with Lauren Young, who plays Via Pereira, his character's love interest in the series.
+In 2011 he was chosen to play the lead role as Gabriel Maglayon, originally played by actor Rico Yan, in ABS-CBN's 2011 remake of Mula sa Puso.
+Upon getting the role, De Guzman has been viewed as one of the most-promising young actors these days.

 Now a contract artist of Star Magic, he played the lead role of Angelito in Angelito: Batang Ama, paired with Charee Pineda, which aired from November 2011 to April 2012.
 With the success of Angelito: Batang Ama, De Guzman was paired up again with Pineda for the follow-up teleserye entitled Angelito: Ang Bagong Yugto that aired from July 2012 to December 2012.

 His last appearance on ABS-CBN in the 2015 romantic fantasy series All of Me with Albert Martinez, Yen Santos and Arron Villaflor.
 De Guzman's Star Magic talent contract expired on November 16, 2015.

 After a two-year hiatus, ABS-CBN promoted de Guzman's return starting December 6, 2017, before signing his contract to Star Magic.

 In February 2018, he became a member of the acoustic group ASAP Jambayan, replacing Kaye Cal who left the group after prior commitments.

 In 2018, he was cast as leading man in PHR series Araw Gabi and paired with former Girltrends member Barbie Imperial who has been claimed having a strong chemistry with him, form a loveteam called "JuanBie" by fans.

 On November 11, 2018, he interpreted Sa mga Bituin na Lang Ibubulong for Himig Handog 2018, composed by Kyle Raphael Borbon.
 However, due to sickness, he was unable to participate on the Grand Finals of Himig Handog 2018, being substituted by Jason Dy during the live finale performance on ASAP.

 In 2019 he was cast as Francisco "Chico" Mabunga in the series Pamilya Ko.
 In 2021, he was cast and portrayed the first antagonist role as Peterson Alvarez in the series Init sa Magdamag.